 - How can you improve your skillsets?
 Are there any skills you’ve always wanted to develop even further?
 Your answers could form the goals you need to conquer to work towards this larger aspiration.

 You’ve identified some goals and some of your aspirations are in life.
 Great!

 With these goals and aspirations in mind, design an Individual Development Plan.

 An Individual Development Plan is a how-to guide to reach a single aspiration.
 It can help you align your career aspirations with the advertised job.

 During your interview, focus on an aspiration that is relevant to your career.
 This way, you can explain to the recruiter how your personal development will work well alongside their company.

 - At the bottom of the page, write down your aspiration.

-- Working backward, write all the actionable steps–goals–you need to do to get there.
+- Working backwards, write all the actionable steps – goals – you need to do to get there.
 This can include promotions, client acquisitions, or major projects.

 - As you write, think about how the company you’re interviewing for impacts these goals.
+How can the company help you meet your personal career goals?
 Where can they aid in your development?

 - Write down every goal until you get to “get hired by [the company you’re applying for]”.

 Avoid aspirations such as a salary, location, or the company itself in your Individual Development Plan.
 Getting hired by the company can be your first goal, but should never be your end aspiration.